inspirehep/author.xml/README.md

 in author.xml.

 ### Getting the INSPIRE ID Number for an individual
-The [INSPIRE Authors](https://inspirehep.net/authors) database (also known as HEPNames database) can be used to find the right ID for an individual.
+The [INSPIRE Authors](https://inspirehep.net/authors) database (also known as 'HEPNames') can be used to find the right ID for an individual.
 The INSPIRE ID Number will be on the author’s record page.

  + If an individual does not have an INSPIRE ID Number and
     - has an entry in [INSPIRE Authors](https://inspirehep.net/authors)